 For those who are done with shallow answers

-This is not a sermon, not an anti‑religion rant, and not a quick “10 reasons” list.
-It is a work‑in‑progress map of the main arguments and intuitions around God, written in language a tired mind can still follow.
+This is not a sermon, not an anti-religion rant, and not a quick 10 reasons list.
+It is a versioned research map of the main arguments and intuitions around God, written in language a tired mind can still follow.

 People use the same word to mean very different things.
 Before asking whether God exists, it helps to see some of the main pictures people have in mind.